ZShad1/facemorphwebsite/README.md

 TO DO LIST:

--add buttons to remove selected celebrity
+-add descriptions for celebs

--display image on result page
+-line up remove button and names

--remove browser auto fill
+-fill up top left part of the screen

--design the result page
+-loading bar

--clean up celebrity list (a lot of duplicate names in txt file)
+-display picture and names in result page